What Does Trip Insurance Cover? We Summarize the Fine Print

 If there’s a Terrorist Act in the city you’re departing from or at your destination, you could be reimbursed for your trip costs if you get one of our plans.

 You’re called for jury duty, for instance, or you’re a student and your school year was extended due to weather.
-Plans vary greatly on the number and type of miscellaneous reasons they cover, so read your Description of Coverage/Policy to be sure of specific terms and conditions that may apply.
+Plans vary greatly on the number and type of miscellaneous reasons they cover, so read the plan details to be sure of specific terms and conditions that may apply.

-Not only do you need to understand what’s covered, but you need to understand how it’s covered, too.
+Not only do you need to understand what’s covered with trip insurance, but you need to understand how it’s covered, too.
 Many plans cover trip cancellation at 100% of your insured trip cost and trip interruption at more than 100%, so make sure you’re comfortable with how your plan pays before you buy.

 Trip Cancellation For Any Reason Coverage